Quantum-secure message authentication via blind-unforgeability: Preliminaries

 We denote the oracle unitary defined in step 2 above by $U^{\mathrm O}_{XYF}$.
-Having defined this oracle representation, we are free to apply any unitary $U_H $ to the oracle state, so long as we then also apply the conjugated query unitary $U_H(\CNOT^{\otimes m})_{F_x:Y}U_H^\dagger$ in place of $U^{\mathrm O}_{XYF}$.
+Having defined this oracle representation, we are free to apply any unitary $U_H $ to the oracle state, so long as we then also apply the conjugated query unitary

+in place of $U^{\mathrm O}_{XYF}$.
 We choose $U_H=H^{\otimes m2^n}$, which means that the oracle register starts in the all-zero state now.
-Applying Hadamard to both qubits reverses the direction of CNOT, i.e.
+Applying Hadamard to both qubits reverses the direction of CNOT, i.e.,

 so the adversary-oracle-state after a first query with query state $\ket x_X\ket{\phi_y}_Y$ is

 where $\textsf{lex}(x)$ denotes the position of $x$ in the lexicographic ordering of $\{0,1\}^n$, and we defined the Fourier basis state $\ket{\phi_y}=H^{\otimes m}\ket y$.
 In the rest of this section, we freely change the order in which tensor products are written, and keep track of the tensor factors through the use of subscripts.
 This adjusted representation is called the \emph{Fourier oracle} (FO), and we denote its oracle unitary by